Me and I

 “I” is used when you are referring to the subject of a sentence, while “me” is used when you are referring to the object of a sentence.
 The confusion usually starts when there are multiple subjects or objects in a statement.
 A simple cheat: Remove the other pronouns and check if the statement still makes sense.

 Correct: [Manica and] I went to the party.

 Incorrect: [Manica and] Me went to the party.

 Correct: Mark told [Alicia and] me to go to the party.

 Incorrect: Mark told [Alicia and] I to go to the party.

 E.g. and i.e.

-E.g. is short for example given, which means “for example,” while i.e. means “that is” or “specifically.”
+E.g. is short for the Latin phrase exempli gratia (make it easier to remember by associating it to "example given"), which means “for example,” while i.e. means “that is” or “specifically.”